Aveglia/vAMPirus/README.md

 If you do use vAMPirus for your analyses, please cite the following ->

-1. vAMPirus - Veglia A.J., Rivera Vicéns R.E., Grupstra C.G.B., Howe-Kerr L.I., Correa A.M.S.
-(2021) vAMPirus: An automated, comprehensive virus amplicon sequencing analysis program (Version v1.0.1).
-Zenodo. http://doi.org/10.5281/zenodo.4549851
+1. vAMPirus - Alex Veglia, Ramón E. Rivera-Vicéns, Carsten Grupstra, et al. vAMPirus: A versatile amplicon processing and analysis program for studying viruses.
+Authorea.
+February 09, 2023.
+DOI: 10.22541/au.167592965.50010700/v1

 2. DIAMOND - Buchfink B, Xie C, Huson DH.
 (2015) Fast and sensitive protein alignment using DIAMOND.
 Nat Methods.
 12(1):59-60. doi:10.1038/nmeth.3176